zebuhead/devmeetings/unit-testing/README.md

 QA Process
 ---
-When tests are written during the QA process can be used to verify that the code functions as intended.
+Tests can written during the QA process to verify that the code functions as intended.
-However, the tests can also be used as a way to provide documentation by describing what the code should be doing.
+The tests can also be used as a way to provide documentation by describing what the code should be doing.

 Jest